MarianKelsey/mariankelsey.github.io/_pages/publications.md

 ### Publications

 ##### *The Foreign Soil of Moab and Tarshish (provisional title)* 2022,
 The Cambridge Companion to Biblical Narrative, ed.
 Keith Bodner.
-Cambridge:Cambridge University Press.
+Cambridge: Cambridge University Press.

 Under contract